fly-lang/fly/llvm/docs/CMake.rst

   llvm-as* at the root of your build directory.

 **LLVM_INCLUDE_TOOLS**:BOOL
-  Generate build targets for the LLVM tools.
+  GenStmt build targets for the LLVM tools.
 Defaults to ON.
 You can use this option to disable the generation of build targets for the LLVM tools.

 **LLVM_INSTALL_BINUTILS_SYMLINKS**:BOOL